Ayanleaideed/Django-o-Do-List-Application/README.md

 You can customize the application further by modifying the HTML templates and CSS styles as needed in the project's `templates` and `static` directories.

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes

 ## License
 This project is open-source and available under the [MIT License](https://choosealicense.com/licenses/mit/).